Here, we’ll attempt to gain an understanding of the internal motivation crucial to helping trainers achieve success.

 Many people don’t even really focus on what it is they eat.

-While they might remember their main meals of the day, it’s the in-between snacks that we have on the run, in between meetings, or while watching our kids play soccer that is often the real problem.
+While they might remember their main meals of the day, the in-between snacks we have on the run, in-between meetings, or while watching our kids play soccer is often the real problem.

 And that’s where a food journal comes in.

 The results can be staggering sometimes, especially for the person putting the food in their mouths.

 The trick with a food journal is to include a weekend because what people choose to eat and drink over weekends is often significantly different from their choices during the week.

 A journal could be kept for five days at a time or perhaps broken down into two separate three-day journals – one covering weekdays and the other the weekend.

 Once the food journals are complete, there will be plenty to discuss.

 And it won’t be how a fad diet can help them but more about how they can help themselves.